| NEBRODI

 the views of the lookout tower on the promontory.
 Further on, turn

 right for Castelbuono.
+Castelbuono

-- See Castelbuono
+- See Castelbuono The

-panoramic road continues towards Geraci Siculo
+panoramic road continues towards Geraci Siculo Geraci

 Siculo – This small town retains, especially in the upper